DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/initial-teacher-training.md

   Find out what initial teacher training (ITT) is like, from your classroom placements and theoretical learning, to how you'll be assessed.
 navigation: 20.30
 navigation_title: What to expect in teacher training
-navigation_description: Find out more about what your teacher training will be like, what you'll learn, and what classroom experience you'll get.
+navigation_description: Find out what your teacher training will be like, what you'll learn, and what classroom experience you'll get.
 related_content:
     Diary of a trainee teacher : "/blog/a-diary-of-a-trainee-teacher" Choosing the right teacher training course provider : "/blog/choosing-the-right-teacher-training-course-provider"